-In Sefaira Architecture, the interior walls are treated as ‘adiabatic’ in nature and will not have any heat transfer through them.
+In Sefaira web application, the interior walls are treated as ‘adiabatic’ in nature and will not have any heat transfer through them.
 However, it is important to still include key elements inside the building like floors and internal walls, since you can also use your Sefaira energy model to study daylighting.
 As noted above, make sure to model all your internal elements as thin surfaces.

 In SketchUp, make sure to tag interior walls by right-clicking on the surface → Sefaira → tag as internal wall.

 In Revit, interior walls need to be tagged with function type ‘interior’ in the type properties.